Former ‘Teen Mom 2’ Star Jenelle Evans Says She Is Making ‘Wiser Decisions’

-Jenelle Evans shared her life on the hit MTV show Teen Mom 2 for nearly a decade.
-However, the mom-of-three was let go from the show earlier this year.
-In a new tweet released on Friday, Jenelle says that she is making “wiser decisions” after revealing she would no longer post “clickbait.”
+Jenelle Evans shared her life on the hit MTV show Teen Mom 2 for nearly a decade, however the mom-of-three was let go from the show earlier this year.
+In a new tweet shared on Friday, Jenelle says that she is making “wiser decisions” after revealing that she would no longer post “clickbait.”

 “Hello Twitter.
 No ads from now on!
 Sorry to my fans for all the annoying posting in the past,” Jenelle wrote on the social media site Friday morning.